12.5% of Resolute's fiber supply comes from recovered fiber, including ONP (old newspapers), SOP (sorted office paper)

-- We manufacture approximately 30 different grades of paper with recycled content, and 7 of our pulp and paper mills have de-inking facilities: Augusta (Georgia), Calhoun (Tennessee), Fairmont (West Virginia), Menominee (Michigan), Mokpo (South Korea), Ponderay (Washington) and Thorold (Ontario).
+We manufacture approximately 30 different grades of paper with recycled content, and seven of our pulp and paper mills have de-inking facilities: Augusta (Georgia), Calhoun (Tennessee), Fairmont, Menominee, Mokpo, Ponderay (Washington) and Thorold.

-In addition to meeting customer requirements with recycled content collected from "urban forests", our recycling activities provide direct environmental benefits by reducing deposits to solid waste landfills, which, in turn, reduces the methane emissions that contribute to the greenhouse gas problem.
-The use of recycled fiber also reduces the amount of energy required to manufacture many paper products.
+In addition to meeting customer requirements with recycled content collected from "urban forests", the use of recycled fiber reduces the amount of energy required to manufacture many paper products.

 Balancing Virgin and Recycled Fiber